danieledapo/danieledapo.github.io/content/post/buzz.md

     return refracted
 ```

+With just these three types of materials it's possible to render quite
+interesting and pleasing scenes like the following even though the materials do
+not look very realistic because real materials are actually a mix of the
+diffuse, metal and dielectric components, but I'm ok with what I have for now.

 ![hello](/post/buzz/hello.png)
 ![rtiw](/post/buzz/ray-tracing-in-a-weekend-cover.png)

-Note that these are very simple materials and do not look very realistic because
-real materials are actually a mix of the diffuse, metal and dielectric
-components, but I'm ok with these for now.

 ## Mesh